By Patrick Street

 A hob shape kettle with a spigot that has a wooden revolving handle.
 It has a fixed handle that is covered with reeding, and a removable lid that has a bone handle with a silver finial.
 The lid is engraved with a crown and hoof motif and the kettle body itself has an engraving of a coat of arms.
 The kettle rests on a fitted oval stand that has four hoof feet that supports a central removable wick burner.

-first published STEEL, Patrick ‘The Johnston Collection, East Melbourne’, Silver Society of Australia Inc Newsletter, August 2010, pp7-10
+first published STREAT, Patrick ‘The Johnston Collection, East Melbourne’, Silver Society of Australia Inc Newsletter, August 2010, pp7-10